Preparing For An Earthquake A Complete Preparedness Checklist

 Family earthquake evacuation plan:

-Shown below are some advices on planning and practicing evacuation routes with your family.
+Below is some advice on planning and practicing evacuation routes with your family.

 Impacts: Members of the house are convinced of their security since the cases of injuries and deaths are kept at a minimum rate in the home.